PHPCI Awards- 2024

 Research Impact Award

-Kerrie Noonan was honored with the 2023 Impact Award for her pioneering work in advancing the concept of death literacy.
+Kerrie Noonan was honored with the 2024 Research Impact Award for her pioneering work in developing and advancing the concept of death literacy.
 Through research and community engagement, her work has significantly influenced public understanding, policy, and practice around end-of-life topics.
 Notably, the Death Literacy Index has been implemented globally, and community initiatives she founded, such as Dying to Know Day, now celebrated internationally, have raised awareness of death and dying issues for over a decade.
 Her ongoing work continues to explore how death literacy strengthens community bonds and builds social capital, affirming its widespread societal impact.

 Community Building Award